-5Vandwelling, or living in your vehicle
+5Van-dwelling or living in your vehicle

 Living in your vehicle (campervan, 4WD or car) and camping can be a great cost-effective solution to explore a territory as big as Australia.

 However, some rules apply—for instance, you can’t just park wherever you feel like camping overnight.
 A few cities and towns have strict bylaws regarding overnight parking and camping.
-If you’re lucky and the ranger or manager is in a good mood, you will simply be asked to leave the non-designated area, but you could just as well get a hefty fine (a few hundred or even a few thousand dollars!) for illegal camping.
+If you’re lucky and the ranger or manager is in a good mood, you will simply be asked to leave the non-designated area, but you could just as well get a hefty fine (a few hundred or even thousand of dollars!) for illegal camping.

 Choosing a vehicle